Dharani9018/Code_written_at_uni/sem3/webtech/U1/JavaScript/intro.md

 - It gives access to both your code and browser APIs.
 - Understanding `window` helps you avoid global scope pollution and write cleaner code.

-Got it 👍 I’ll give you a **clean summary of everything** from your slides + my explanation, so you can copy it straight into your notes.

 ---